 "Bribe-takers fear being exposed, and that is how we can fight them," she told Caravanserai.

 "Citizens are also guilty of corruption," Tashkent resident Sherzod Ismailov told Caravanserai.
 "Take, for example, traffic police ...
 Drivers rush to offer bribes first to get the officer to turn a blind eye to the violation."

-People who offer bribes should be also punished by legislation, he said.
+Drivers who offer bribes should be punished by law, he said.